The Application period for 2024-2025 is open for students attending the Fall 2024 and Spring 2025 semesters.

 To provide an Official Transcript you can do so using the information below:

-ORBS Submission (Preferred) You can also get a copy of your transcript from your school, have them notarize it, scan that into ORBS as well.
-This is preferred.
+Nurse Portal Message Center - message to the NISF coordinator in the Nurse Portal Message Center.
+You can also get a copy of your transcript from your school, have them notarize it, scan that into ORBS as well.

 Who is eligible for the NISF?